GET 10% OFF

 and receive some of the best deals possible.

-With contemporary epistemology redefined by 30-second Tiktok videos Marshall McLuhan’s catch phrase “the medium is the message” is more relevant today than before.
+With contemporary epistemology reformatted to 30-second TikTok videos Marshall McLuhan’s catchphrase “the medium is the message” is more relevant today than ever before.
 Who was Marshall McLuhan, what was he talking about when he said “the medium is the message,” and how does his catchy phrase relate to contemporary epistemology?

 McLuhan, the quintessential Canadian philosopher, explored how media shapes human thought—and, by extension, our sense of reality versus opinion.
-He told how books, typographic information, exploded with the printing press and made the collective organism that is humanity way smarter because reading requires time, deliberation and consideration.
-But he warned that electricity was moving information so goddamn fast with new media like television, that brains were losing the cognitive benefits of reading, instead they were getting lazy and falling victim to media magic.
+He explained how books, “typographic information,” exploded with the printing press and made the collective organism that is humanity way smarter, because reading requires time, deliberation, and consideration.
+But he warned that electricity was moving information so goddamn fast with new media like television that brains were losing the cognitive benefits of reading—instead, they were getting lazy and falling victim to media magic.

 McLuhan feared that the acceleration of media would turn the general population into “dumbass motherfuckers,” as George Carlin put it in his 2005 comedy set Life Is Worth Losing.
 McLuhan never explicitly called people stupid because he was, after all, a polite Canadian.

-The 2016 presidential race was extremely unique because of the evolving media ecosystem and the rise of Donald Trump.
-Not only did Trump have an all-star team of strategists that masterfully managed the message – but he did an amazing job of seducing the masses.
-And with the advent of social media he created a perpetual feedback loop of lies.
-Factor in that Facebook is the new cable news outlet with zero government oversight, The goddamn Russians simply bought ad space and remixed images of Jesus arm wrestling Satan.
-Clearly both the Russians and Republicans understand contemporary epistemology has devolved.
-We must not forget that The Cold War never ended and Russia is happy to see America slide further into chaos.
+We must not forget that The Cold War never ended and that Russia is happy to see America slide into chaos.
+The 2016 presidential race was extremely unique because of the evolving media ecosystem, not only did Trump have an all-star team of strategists who masterfully managed the message—but he also did an amazing job of seducing the masses with a perpetual feedback loop of lies.
+And with zero US government oversight, the Russians bought ad space on Facebook where they remixed images of Jesus arm wrestling Satan, and sent Trump to power.

 Get 10% off your first purchase by joining our mailing list,